-"I would say the same to you, but you've already made your choice."
-Lobo held out his hand and Mila's stretched arm tossed the sword with the hilt landing directly in Lobo's grey-furred palm.
-"I guess I'll have to go through you then."
+“I would say the same to you, but you’ve already made your choice.”
+Lobo held out his hand, letting Mila toss his sword back to him.
+The hilt landed directly into Lobo’s grey-furred palm.
+“I guess I’ll have to go through you then.”

-I used the branch I had been readying to grab Mila.
-She seemed to be one of the bigger threats with the range she had.
+I used the branch I had been readying earlier to grab Mila.
+She seemed to be the bigger threat out of the two, because of her longer reach.
 I wrapped the branch around her chest and arms.
-She tried to stretch to push her way out, but I caught her off.
-I continued wrapping her in the tree branch as she struggled and she was unable to break free.
+She tried to push her way out, but she was trapped.
+The bark was too tight around her chest, and no amount of pulling from her hands could break her free.

 Torm started to grow.
-After a moment, the oversized warthog had to bend his head to keep from bursting out of the treetop hut and space instantly became more limited.
+After a moment, the oversized warthog had to bend his head to keep from bursting out of the treetop hut.

-He grabbed at Lolan who had his sword out.
-Lolan swung at the slow meaty hand and it connected, creating a growing trail of blood down his oversized fingers.
-Torm pulled his hand back and then laughed in a deep voice from enlarged vocal cords.
-Torm reached again and this time Lolan charged him.
-He ran underneath the warthog Beastfolk's legs and Torm was too slow to catch him in time.
-He waddled around to try and find his whereabouts.
+He went for Lolan first, despite being armed with a sword.
+Lolan swung at the slow meaty hand and it connected, creating a growing trail of blood down the Beastfolk’s fingers.
+Torm pulled his hand back and then laughed in a deep voice.
+This time Lolan charged him.
+He ran underneath the warthog Beastfolk’s legs.
+Torm waddled around to try and find his whereabouts.

-The bear Beastfolk ran into the room focusing on Zef.
+The bear Beastfolk ran into the room, focusing on Zef.
 Even without Tigala, they matched us in number, and they were better trained than us.
 They were warriors.
-Zef began conjuring up some spell right away.
-He did a funny little dance where he stood as the bear Beastfolk ran in.
+Zef began conjuring a spell right away.
+He did a funny little dance where he stood as the bear Beastfolk confronted him.
 Zef leaned forward and puffed up his cheeks.
-His lips formed an 'O' shape and he blew a thick cloud of smoke out of his mouth.
-It billowed and began to fill the room, making it hard to see more than a few feet in front of you.
+His mouth opened wide open and blew out a thick cloud of smoke that filled the room.
+The whole treetop hut was quickly masked in thick smoke.

-The bear Beastfolk and Zef disappeared in the black smoke just before the Beastfolk had reached him.
+The bear Beastfolk and Zef disappeared in the darkness just before they met.
 All that was left, all that was visible to me, was Lobo and Tigala.

-Lobo had cast aside his machete, and it turned back into a metal rod on the floor.
-He snapped his jaws at tiger-form Tigala and said, "You want a fight?
-Let's go!"
-The bent forward as his body began to rearrange.
+Lobo had cast aside his machete.
+He snapped his jaws at tiger-form Tigala and said, “You want a fight?
+Let’s go!”
+He bent forward as his body began to rearrange.
 The fur on his body grew thicker, and his hands were replaced with clawed paws.
-His back hunched in an unnatural way and he grew a foot or two taller than Tigala as he stood on all fours.
+His back hunched in an unnatural way as he stood on all fours, growing a foot or two taller than Tigala.
 Bone stabbed out of the skin on the ridge of his back and joints.
-He had turned into a dire wolf making even Tigala look like a mere kitten.
+He had turned into a dire wolf making even Tigala look like a mere kitten in comparison.